gregberns/fcheck/README.md

   * Validate the results
 * Run teardown commands

-To be as flexible as possible and not re-invent the wheel, we can leverage any local commands, so on Linux, we can run bash/sh commands: to move files, run Kafka commands, make HTTP requests with curl, or any other commands that the OS is cabable of.
+To be as flexible as possible and not re-invent the wheel, we can leverage local OS commands.
+So on Linux, we can run bash/sh commands: to move files, run Kafka commands, make HTTP requests with curl, or any other commands that the OS supports or that are installed.

 If the OS or Docker image doesn't have the command, then just install the command prior to running the tests!